HireDale/daleydose/index.md

 ### **Digital Assistant Support**

 Coming soon to every Daley Dose application — meet **Dale Bot**, your always‑on, AI‑powered prescribing assistant.
 Dale Bot drafts prescriptions for you, leaving only the final review and signature in your hands.
+Review optional.

 Say goodbye to tedious manual entries and the mental gymnastics of checking drug interactions.
 Now you can let automation handle the heavy lifting while you focus on… well, anything else.